RafqaHaddad1/DesignPatterns/README.md

 ---------------------------------------

 The **Abstract Factory Pattern** is a creational design pattern that organizes the creation of related or dependent objects without specifying their concrete classes.
-Here are the key points:

 **Purpose**:
    - Create families of related products (e.g., Chair, Sofa, CoffeeTable) with different variants (e.g., Modern, Victorian, ArtDeco).